 1) Don’t Just Look at the Market for Your Pricing

-Have you been looking around your area to see how much freelancers are charging?
+Have you been looking around your area to see how much freelancer grant writers are charging?

 Do you know the market rate?